 Pupils who choose science as an option will work towards a Triple Award studying Biology, Chemistry and Physics as three separate GCSE qualifications.
 In addition to the 5 compulsory science lessons each week, they will have 3 extra science lessons if they select this option.
 This is to enable them to study the extra content in each of the following units, as well as the additional unit in physics.
-This course is for all pupils who enjoy science and do well in the subject.
+This course is for all pupils who enjoy science and have achieved high grades in the subject so far.